carlelieser/Flixerr-Website/README.md

   Flixerr's website
 </h1>
 <p>
-The latest website for Flixerr!
+The official website for Flixerr.
 </p>